 Smooth has a relatively porous structure that particularly facilitates the penetration of the aqueous gelatin, such as animal glue.
 Ideal for both wide and narrow belts, this highly cohesive backing also offers a surface worthy of a writing paper.

-Smooth SB is characterised by its smooth, regular “super barrier” coat.
+Smooth SB is characterized by its smooth, regular “super barrier” coat.
 It allows perfect control of the penetration of synthetic resins, and even the most aggressive ones such as phenolic resins or all the ones containing solvents.
 In addition, this backing still offers excellent flexibility after processings.

 Smooth UB: the new ULTRA BARRIER.
 A versatile coating for an even more perfect appearance!